QAEngineer2050/Yas_DVD_Pro/README.md

 Tables querys

-1- select * from actor

-actor: Contains information about actors in films.

-2- select * from address

-address: Stores address details.

-3- select * from category

-category: Contains film categories.

-4- select * from city

-city: Holds information about cities.

-5- select * from country

-country: Contains data about countries.

-6- select * from customer

-customer: Stores customer information.

-7- select * from film

-film: Contains information about films.

-8- select * from film_actor

-film_actor: Represents the relationship between films and actors.

-9- select * from film_category

-film_category: Represents the relationship between films and categories.

-10- select * from inventory

-inventory: Contains film inventory details.

-11- select * from language

-language: Stores information about languages.

-12- select * from payment

-payment: Contains payment records.

-13- select * from rental

-rental: Holds rental transaction data.

-14- select * from staff

-staff: Stores staff information.

-15- select * from store

-store: Contains information about rental stores.
+--1 Retrieve all records from the actor table.
+    select * from actor

+--2 Retrieve all records from the address table.

+    select * from address

+--3  Retrieve all records from the category table.

+    select * from category

+--4 Retrieve all records from the city table.

+  select * from city

+--5 Retrieve all records from the country table.

+  select * from country

+--6 Retrieve all records from the customer table.

+  select * from customer

+--7 Retrieve all records from the film table.

+  select * from film

+--8 Retrieve all records from the film_actor table.

+  select * from film_actor

+--9 Retrieve all records from the film_category table

+  select * from film_category

+--10 Retrieve all records from the inventory table.

+  select * from inventory

+--11 Retrieve all records from the language table.

+  select * from language

+--12 Retrieve all records from the payment table
+.
+  select * from payment

+--13 Retrieve all records from the rental table.

+  select * from rental

+--14 Retrieve all records from the staff table.

+  select * from staff

+--16 Retrieve all records from the store table.

+  select * from store

 ![DVD_Photo](https://github.com/QAEngineer2050/Yas_DVD_Pro/assets/144169921/aa09579c-9cf6-4b08-877d-32b31b59bcb5)
 ![DVD_Photo](https://github.com/QAEngineer2050/Yas_DVD_Pro/assets/144169921/e815b877-7f69-4bfa-aca3-a1bb4a042edb)